by Bill McBride on 5/06/2013 12:07:00 PM

 Industrial production was off over 17% at the trough in June 2009, and has been one of the stronger performing sectors during the recovery.

-However industrial production is still 3.3% below the pre-recession peak.
+However industrial production is still 1.3% below the pre-recession peak.
 This indicator will probably return to the pre-recession peak in 2013.

 The final graph is for employment and is through April 2013.
 This is similar to the graph I post every month comparing percent payroll jobs lost in several recessions.

-Payroll employment is still 3.5% below the pre-recession peak and will probably be back to pre-recession levels in 2014.
+Payroll employment is still 1.9% below the pre-recession peak and will probably be back to pre-recession levels in 2014.

-All of these indicators collapsed in 2008 and early 2009, and only real GDP is back to the pre-recession peak.
-At the current pace of improvement, industrial production will be back to the pre-recession peak in early 2013, personal income less transfer payments late in 2013, and employment in late 2014.
+All of these indicators collapsed in 2008 and early 2009, and only real GDP is back to the pre-recession peak (personal income returned to the previous peak in December due to a one time increase in income).